 young children as well.

 Yeah, I’ve got two boys.
 My oldest is 21.
 My youngest is 17.
-And that’s probably the biggest challenge for me is kind of dealing Dealing with teenagers and yes, and young adults that don’t understand what it’s like and being anything other than normal themselves.
+And that’s probably the biggest challenge for me is kind of dealing with teenagers and yes, young adults that don’t understand what it’s like and being anything other than normal themselves.
 But that’s a little bit harder for people who are sort of dealing with a healing brain to put up with because it’s a little bit more, you know, it consumes a lot of energy.

 And we really sort of need to hold on to as much energy for our own tasks that we need to so other than that book, the great kids and I’m very blessed, so I don’t really have anything to complain about, like I’m doing pretty well.
 I’m pretty, pretty happy.
 Yeah, that’s good.
 Well, thank you again, let’s keep in touch.
-And I really appreciate you making some time to be on the program.
+And I really appreciate you taking some time to be on the program.